About

 Solution test process

 Serious game development is iterative in nature.
 Once a prototype is developed, it needs to be validated and tested to confirm if the game has the intended impact on the players and if the real-world problem is well captured through the game mechanics.
 So far, AgriLemma has undergone two testing iterations.
 In November 2020, the first prototype was tested with 15 MSc students at TU Delft.
 The major feedback received was to simplify the game rules, make technologies more intriguing and informative and add more objectives to the game beyond only economic profitability.
-In April 2022, the next prototype of the game was presented and 3 test sessions with the internal WATERAGRI stakeholders were conducted.
+In April 2022, the next prototype of the game was presented and 3 test sessions with internal WATERAGRI stakeholders were conducted.
 The game was well received and as well as many useful suggestions for further improvement – further simplifying the rules, balancing the game numbers, and adding ‘social’ objectives to the game.
-This feedback will be incorporated into further prototype development and the final version of the game will be presented at the WATERAGRI 4th Workshop in Delft in April 2023.
+This feedback wasincorporated into the development of the final game prototype that was presented at the 4th WATERAGRI Workshop in Delft in February 2023.
+Thereafter, the game has been translated to Polish and played at farm schools in Poland, students at the Wrocław University of Environmental and Life Sciences, at the WATERAGRI conference in Brussels, and students at the Lund University, Sweden.

 May 2020 - November 2020